01mf02/jq-lang-spec/tour.md

 This motivates in part the definition of more simple and elegant semantics that behave like jq in most typical use cases but eliminate corner cases like the ones shown.
-We will show such semantics in @updates.
+We will show such semantics in @sec:updates.